Nintendo finally brings Bluetooth audio to the Switch with new software update

 Bluetooth microphones will also not be usable on the console.

-The new update means Nintendo customers won't have to purchase accessories to enable listening over Bluetooth.
+The new update means Nintendo fans will no longer have to buy accessories to enable listening over Bluetooth.
 In recent years a number of Switch-compatible adapters have popped up as people looked for ways to play games without having to rely on the built-in speakers or plug-in wired headphones.

 A new OLED version of the Switch is set to go on sale next month.
-It was not immediately clear if the OLED Switch, which was previously said to not support Bluetooth audio, will now support the feature at launch.
+On Wednesday, Nintendo of America confirmed that the OLED Switch -- which was previously said to not support Bluetooth audio -- will now support the feature at launch.

-CNET has asked Nintendo for additional details and will update if the company responds.
+As for why it decided to add the feature more than four years after the console's launch, the company wasn't as clear.
+"We chose to add Bluetooth compatibility since it will be a useful feature for those who take their Nintendo Switch systems on the go," a spokesperson said.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.